quicwg/ops-drafts/draft-kuehlewind-quic-appman.md

 retransmission packets are impossible to distinguish on the wire.

-While loss detection in QUIC is still based on packet numbers, congestion control by default provides richer information that plain TCP does.
+While loss detection in QUIC is still based on packet numbers, congestion control by default provides richer information than vanilla TCP does.
 Especially, QUIC does not rely on duplicated ACKs, making it more tolerant of packet re-ordering.